blinskey/vim-armenian-keymaps/README.md

 to type Armenian characters in Insert mode while retaining standard functionality in Normal mode.

+These mappings are based on the xkeyboard-config Armenian keymaps.
+Please feel free to submit additional keymaps or corrections.

 ## Setup

 Copy or link a keymap file to the directory `/usr/share/vim/vim74/keymap/`,